kujenga/website/content/blog/goml-mlp.md

 One-hot encoding solves this problem.
-It uses a vector of binary values to make all the possible categorical outcomes independent of each other, as shown in thiws diagram, where "8" is mapped to a single "1" value within a vector.
+It uses a vector of binary values to make all the possible categorical outcomes independent of each other, as shown in this diagram, where "8" is mapped to a single "1" value within a vector.
 One-hot encodings are very useful for categorical variables, and that is what we will use here for representing MNIST.

 ### MNIST Network Architecture

-Now that we have our dataset ready, we can start architecting our network.
+Now that we have our dataset ready, we can start creating the architecture for our network.
 The following diagram depicts about what our network will look like conceptually, and is based on the network architectures documented on the MNIST page which compiles past results, maintained by Yann LeCun[^mnistArchive].

 One of these architectures is `2-layer NN, 300 hidden units, mean square error`,